grepwit/Anaconda/README.md

 Settings
 --------
-To fully usable you should add site variables: "jumbotron_text" and "jumbotron_title".
+To fully functional of theme you should add site variables: "jumbotron_text" and "jumbotron_title".

 Preview
 -------